-H. 'Renegade Lady' (E. H. Salter 1990) (Photo by Debbie Monbeck) 512 registrations.
+H. 'Renegade Lady' (E. H. Salter 1990) (Photo by Debbie Monbeck) publication, with a total of 512 registrations.
 She was awarded the Bertrand Farr Silver Medal in 2001.
-Sarah L. Sikes Sarah L. Sikes owned and operated Windmill Gardens, one of the showcase gardens in the Southeast, located on hers and Hugh Bach's farm near Luverne, Alabama.
-Serving as RVP for Alabama/Mississippi (1975-1976), for her excellent editorship she won the first National Newsletter Award (1976).
+Sarah L. Sikes Sarah L. Sikes owned and operated Windmill Gardens, one of the showcase gardens in the Southeast, located on her and Hugh Bach's farm near Luverne, Alabama.
+Serving as Region 14's Vice President (1975-1976), for her excellent editorship she won the first National Newsletter Award (1976).
 In 1978, inspired by her love of photography, she introduced the Region 14 Slide Sequence Award, awarded annually by the AHS.
 During her hybridizing career, she registered a total of 132 cultivars, among which were both tetraploids and diploids.
-Although she registered four hybrids during the 1970s, 65 now belong to the historical period.
-She continued to reg-
+Although she registered four hybrids during the 1970s, 65 now belong to the more recent historical period.
+She continued to